|

 you get the pre-flight diagnostic check started.
 Remember I showed you

-Wyn didn't say anything.
-But she obeyed his instruction.
+Wyn didn’t say anything.
+She obeyed his instruction.
 Yes, she knew

 how to do a pre-flight diagnostic check.
 It was a completely non-essential